 You also need enough water in your system to have healthy stool and avoid constipation.

 Your kidneys are also important for filtering out waste through urination.
 Adequate water intake helps your kidneys work more efficiently and helps to prevent kidney stones.

 Drinking plenty of water during physical activity is essential.
-Athletes may perspire up to 6 to 10 percent of body weight during physical activity.
+Athletes may perspire up to of body weight during physical activity.

 Hydration also affects your strength, power, and endurance.